kyavuzkurt/eye_on_you/README.md

 - Arduino Uno
 - Servo Motor x2 (SG90 recommended)

-**Note**: While we use SG90 servos, any Arduino-compatible servo should work with the same serial communication.
-Contributions for servo driver support are welcome and encouraged.
+**Note**: While I use SG90 servos, any Arduino-compatible servo should work with the same serial communication.
+Since I don't have a servo driver for Arduino, I can't reliably test and support servo drives other than SG90.

 ## Installation